rawsrc/exacodis/README.md

 ## **A PHP TEST ENGINE**

-`Exacodis` is a very minimalist test engine for PHP.
+`Exacodis` is a very minimalist test engine for PHP (very lightweight PHP test framework).
 This engine is really far from others tools as it is very simple to use.
-No complex architecture, not even a huge test engine, just the basic (and a litle bit more) to help you to validate your PHP code.
+No complex architecture, not even a huge test engine, just the basic (and a little more) to help you to validate your PHP code.

 Just 3 classes :
 1. One to pilot the tests (called `Pilot`),